Len Davis: Trial and conviction

 Davis was convicted in 1996 on two federal civil rights charges for directing Hardy to murder Groves and for witness tampering.
 Davis was initially sentenced to death on April 26, 1996.
 In December 1996, Davis was sentenced to life in prison plus five years for his involvement in a cocaine ring in which other NOPD officers had participated.

 Neither Davis nor Sammie Williams were ever prosecuted for the initial beating of Nathan Norwood.
 Along with Steve Jackson, Williams agreed to become a star witness for the prosecution against Davis and Hardy in exchange for leniency in other pending criminal cases against him.
 On August 26, 1998, Williams was sentenced to five years in prison after pleading guilty to conspiracy to commit drug smuggling and using a firearm during a drug smuggling crime.
 The judge called Williams a disgrace, but thanked him for helping convict Davis and Hardy.

 The Fifth Circuit reversed Davis's death sentence when his conviction for witness tampering was thrown out.
 A subsequent jury imposed a death sentence, and Davis was formally sentenced to death again on October 27, 2005.
-Davis is currently imprisoned at the United States Penitentiary in Terre Haute, Indiana.
+Davis is currently imprisoned at the U.S. Penitentiary Administrative Maximum Facility in Florence, Colorado, also known as "ADX".

 Hardy was convicted of conspiracy to violate Groves' civil rights and of witness tampering.
 The witness tampering conviction would be later overturned.
-He was initially sentenced to death, but in 2011, his sentence was commuted to life when he was found by a judge to be "intellectually" disabled.
+He was initially sentenced to death, but in 2011, his sentence was commuted to life when he was found by a judge to be intellectually disabled.

 Causey was convicted of federal conspiracy charges and of violating Groves' civil rights.
 He was sentenced to life imprisonment after rejecting a plea bargain that would have given him six to nine years in prison.
 His conviction was upheld on appeal.